 DCED will continue to permit applicants to design diverse projects to meet their local needs.
-However, we recommend each applicant to coordinate their efforts with the local Continuum of Care priorities, address DCED's primary priority activity, and demonstrate capacity to meet all ESG program requirements.
+However, we require each applicant to demonstrate coordination of their efforts with the local Continuum of Care priorities and demonstrate capacity to meet all ESG program requirements.

-Applicants who design regional projects will be highly considered for funding if the project addresses a statewide need that is supported by data, is administered by an organization with capacity to fulfill all programmatic requirements, and has identified its ability to meet the match requirement.
+Applicants who design regional projects will be highly considered for funding if the project addresses a statewide need that is supported by data, is administered by an organization with capacity to fulfill all programmatic requirements and has identified its ability to meet the match requirement.